 John is an ordained minister and nationally certified chaplain.
-He is a graduate of Metro Atlanta Seminary.
-He is currently pursuing his MA in Ministry Leadership at Belhaven University.
+He is a graduate of Metro Atlanta Seminary, and he is currently pursuing his MA in Ministry Leadership at Belhaven University.
 John and his wife, Carla, live in Suwanee, Georgia with their dog Cassie and their three cats, Little Boy, Lexington, and Miss Dixie.
 They attend Grace Community Presbyterian Church where they are both active in discipleship, and he, in teaching ministries as well.